1. Introduction to Verbs :

 For example:

 Having sized up the problem at hand, Ravi went forward and took hold of the situation.
+(Here, the entire phrase containing the perfect participle form of the verb ‘size up’ is modifying the noun ‘Ravi’, thereby acting as an adjective phrase.) |

 For example:

+Playing cricket is not allowed here.
 (Here, the gerund ‘playing’ is working as a noun.
-Ask the question ‘what is not allowed?’ and you get the answer ‘playing cricket’.)
+Ask the question ‘what is not allowed?’ and you get the answer ‘playing cricket’.) |

 (v) Infinitive: In this form, the root form of a verb is preceded by the preposition ‘to’.
 Like a gerund, it acts as a noun.
 Hence, like a noun, it can be the subject or the object of a sentence.